khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 * Table styles should meet WCAG 2 AA contrast guidelines (or even AAA depending on the level of compliance needed)
 * `<caption>` should be used to provide a title for a table
 * `<caption>` should be an immediate child element of `<table>`

+## Design specifications

+Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following links:

+T0-DO: Add link to spec